MLHale/nebraska-gencyber-modules/web_services_and_iot_using_littlebits_droids_and_ifttt/README.md

 * You will need to create an account with `IFTTT` if you don't already have one.
 * Once you sign in, you will see some `recipes` that have already been made for you by the Littlebits team.
 A `recipe` is a `design pattern` that combines input and output behavior to do something cool. `IFTTT` refers to recipes as `applets`.

-### Step 5: Web Service Wizardry - Make an Easy Button
+### Step 6: Web Service Wizardry - Make an R2 Button
 Lets create a new `applet` that sends an email when you press the `button` module.
-For flair, lets make it an _easy button_™ (Staples).
+For flair, lets assume R2 is talking to us.

 * In your browser, open `IFTTT` and click the **down caret** next to your name.
 * Now click **new applet** in the menu that pops up: